 However, the helpful ear and consolation from a friend or family member can be hurtful to your psyche if you allow negative opinions about the legal system, Texas divorce attorneys or your rights as a father if you allow them to be.

 This is especially true if your friend or family member has no experience in the legal field and specifically in family law.
-These are folks that have been with you for years and years and will continue to be there for you after your divorce is finalized.
+These folks have supported you for years and will continue to do so after your divorce finalizes.

 Of course, you are going to seek out their opinion and counsel.
 However, it is best to verify that their advice is accurate by speaking with an attorney who is actually knowledgeable about the law in Texas.
 A support system is great.
 A qualified and effective attorney is great.
 If you find a way to combine both you increase the chances that the resolution to your divorce will be great as well.